ekiro/haps/README.md

 ## 1.1.1 (2018-07-27)
-- Fix bug with optional arguments for functions decorated with :code:`@inject`
+- Fix bug with optional arguments for functions decorated with `@inject`

 ## 1.1.0 (2018-07-26)
 - Add configuration module